iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 We showcase a quick illustrative example of the ability of switching policies to concentrate terminal states more uniformly in a cliffwalk environment (Figure 4).
-The agent starts at the black 'x' in the middle column and top row of a 101$\times$11 grid and attempts to reach the white star at the bottom.
-All states aside from those in the middle column are terminal, and the heatmaps show the visitation frequency per episode of all non-terminal states.
+The agent starts at the black circle in the middle column and top row of a 101$\times$11 grid and attempts to reach the white 'x' at the bottom.
+All states aside from those in the middle column are terminal, and the heatmaps show the visitation frequency per episode of all non-terminal states across 10K episodes.
 When the exploitation policy is to move only downward and the behavior policies are the usual policies in these experiments, the agent incorporating a switching policy more heavily concentrates the terminal states in exploration mode and visits states